 We have seen people re-installing their Windows OS after a major project.
 This usually helps them to get rid of temporary files issues and to get a good speed.
 You can also do timely reinstalls if you do not store that much in C.

-Some problems (dust or aging) in Hardware can also affect your performance as PC working is also connected to hardware.
-It would be good, if you timely clean your hard drive especially after time-consuming works.
+Some problems (dust or aging) in Hardware can also affect your performance as PC working is also connected to the hardware.
+It would be good if you timely clean your hard drive, especially after time-consuming works.

 It would be useful, at least sometimes, if you use maintenance tools such as CCleaner, Window Washer etc. These tools will help you in getting rid of temporary files and cache files, and hence speeding up PC.